 While traveling to Israel, you can see large plantations of majhool dates, especially in the border area between Israel and Jordan.
 Israel is the largest exporter of medjool dates in the World.

-So if you want to treat yourself to a healthy dessert in Israel, go for sweet Israeli Majhool dates.
+So if you want to treat yourself to a wholesome dessert in Israel, go for sweet Israeli Majhool dates.

 1.36 Jaffa oranges